cirrus-geo/cirrus-geo/src/cirrus/docs/10_intro.rst

 STAC-based workflows
 ^^^^^^^^^^^^^^^^^^^^

-A key design aspect of Cirrus is the use of the `STAC`_ metadata specification as a basis for the :doc:`Cirrus Process Payload <30_payload>` format.
+A core design aspect of Cirrus is the use of the `STAC`_ metadata specification as a basis for the :doc:`Cirrus Process Payload <30_payload>` format.
 In this way Cirrus, encourages a highly-interoperable, metadata-first approach for both pipeline operators and end users alike.